-If you are involved in an accident involving drones please report it to our reports accidents website.
+If you are involved in an accident involving drones please report it to us at firstname.lastname@example.org.

 Drones come in a huge and diverse range of forms.
-These vary from the small, hand-held radio controlled versions which are for sale to young people as an alternative to model aircraft and are being used in their gardens and open spaces, right through to the ones that are being used in industry and by an ever-widening range of businesses as they are being proven to save manpower in many different areas.
+These vary from the small, hand-held radio controlled versions, which are for sale to young people as an alternative to model aircraft and are used in their gardens and open spaces, right through to the ones that are being used in industry and by an ever-widening range of businesses, as they are being proven to save manpower in many different areas.

 It's important for riders to have some understanding of drones and the legal restrictions surrounding them, should they be encountered when out riding.
 This awareness should help you to reassure your horse, and reducing the risk of him becoming spooked by such random flying objects.